Essential Winemakers of Spain

 Spanish wine is where the Old World bleeds into the New.
 Here you will find the finer things that define Europe’s best wine: indigenous grapes, tradition, and a sense of place.
 But this being Spain — a place where creativity is seemingly woven into everyone’s DNA — you’ll also find plenty of experimentation.
 “Yes, there is tradition, and it must be respected,” the nation’s vintners seem to say.
 “But we also must move forward.”

-It’s this spirit that seems to separate Spanish wine from its counterparts in Italy and France.
-But the criteria for greatness in a wine — at least in my book — remains the same: does it simultaneously provide excitement and a sense of place?
-Often, Spanish wine provides the former, but not the latter.
+However, the criteria for greatness in a wine — at least in my book — remains the same: does it simultaneously provide excitement and a sense of place?

-Our list of Essential Winemakers from Spain is short at the moment.
-Our criteria of three different outstanding wines has only been met by three winemakers (with a handful on the verge).
+I will admit that I am a lot more savvy on Italian and French wine than Spanish, but in the coming months and years I’ll be renewing my commitment to more editorial coverage (and perhaps some travel) centered on Spain.
+My list of Essential Winemakers from Spain is short at the moment.
+My criteria of consistency and excellence across several wines has only been met by four winemakers (with a handful on the verge).
 It’s also no accident that two of them are journeyman winemakers, offering a fleet of wines that cut across the top half of the country.

 Check back soon for new additions.